Parmotrema tinctorum

-Parmotrema tinctorum is a lichen which belongs to the Parmotrema genus.
-The lichen is as known as the Palm Ruffle Lichen and is listed as secure by the Nature Conservatory.
+Parmotrema tinctorum, also known as the palm ruffle lichen, belongs to the Parmotrema genus.
+It is listed as secure by the Nature Conservatory.

 Description

-Grows to around 3–30 cm in diameter with board dull smooth slightly shiny gray lobes that are 10–20 mm wide.
-The underside is black with naked brown areas with a central collection of simple rhizines.
+This lichen grows to around 3–30 cm in diameter, with broad dull smooth slightly shiny gray lobes that are 10–20 mm wide.
+The underside is black with naked brown areas, and a central collection of simple rhizines.

 Habitat and range

-Global distribution with a majority of samples being located in North America and Europe.
+This lichen has global distribution, with a majority of samples being located in North America and Europe.

 Chemistry

 Compounds derived from Parmotrema tinctorum have been found to have anti-cancer properties.

 Environmental monitoring

 Parmotrema tinctorum has been identified and used as a candidate for monitoring air pollution.